t6kke/BadmintonSkillCalculator/README.md

 ### Near Future

 - Various minor improvements in codes marked with TODO.
+- GetOrAddPlayer function in Database package is a mess and needs some work.
 - Extract details from Tournament name and store them in DB.
-- Find a good method for adding custom categories.
-- Handle singles tournament data in GameHandler.
+- Improve functionality to define category of the tournament.
 - Add ELO confidence value and use it to handle ELO gain/loss.
 - Tournament results statistics report users games count.
 Further change in the future since this has to change when matches consist of multiple games.
-- Rework how commands are built and handled.
+- Rework how commands/launch arguments are built and handled.

 ### Far Future

 - Import game results(data) from Tournamentsoftare.com competition results, some webscraping probably needed.
 - Generate some kind of HTML for static website content in case it's interesting for other compeditors.
-- Build self service capability for someone else to work with their own tournaments, upload excel files or data and get status reports.
+- Support universal team sizes.

+### Maybe

+- Replace internal data entry parsing or provide some additional external mean to have data entered(eg. through CLI) so the poject would be more universal in terms of what structured data it can use.
+This would mean that data extraction from whatever source is on the users resposibility but will make this code more universally usable and can be plugged into other tools.

 ### Out of this application scope